nv-morpheus/Morpheus/docs/source/developer_guide/guides/10_modular_pipeline_digital_fingerprinting.md

 > unexpected)
 > ```
 >
 > This is most likely due to using an older version of the `docker-compose` command, instead re-run the build with `docker compose`.
-Refer to [Migrate to Compose V2](https://docs.docker.com/compose/migrate/) for more information.
+Refer to the [Docker Compose](https://docs.docker.com/compose/) documentation for more information.

 ### Downloading the example datasets
 First, we will need to install `s3fs` and then run the `examples/digital_fingerprinting/fetch_example_data.py` script.
 This will download the example data into the `examples/data/dfp` dir.